Nurou/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 <!-- There is a declaration for a [type alias](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases) called <i>CallsFunction</i>, which is a function type with one parameter named <i>callback</i>.
 The parameter <i>callback</i> is of the type function that takes a string parameter and returns [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any) value.
 As we will learn later in this part <i>any</i> is a kind of "wildcard" type that can represent any type. -->
 First we have a declaration of a [type alias](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases) called <i>CallsFunction</i>.
 CallsFunction is a function type with one parameter <i>callback</i>.
-The parameter <i>callback</i> is of type function which takes a string parameters and returns [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any) value.
+The parameter <i>callback</i> is of type function which takes a string parameter and returns [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any) value.
 As we will learn later in this part <i>any</i> is a kind of "wildcard" type that can represent any type.

 <!-- After that, the function <i>func</i> of the type <i>CallsFunction</i> is defined.
 In <i>func</i> it can be inferred that the parameter will only accept a string argument.
 To demonstrate this, there is also an example where the parameter function is called with a numeric value, and that causes an error in TypeScript. -->
 Next we define the function <i>func</i> of  type <i>CallsFunction</i>.
 From the function's type we can infer that its parameter function cb will only accept a string argument.
 To demonstrate this, there is also an example where the parameter function is called with a numeric value, which will cause an error in TypeScript.